HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/Form_Basic_Properties.md

 ### footers Property

 A footer is a section of the form that is docked at the bottom of the form (does not scroll along with the content of the form).
-It accepts an array of hcl.ui.Box object references with horizontal orientation that are added as footer docked at the bottom of the Form.
+It accepts an array of voltmx.ui.Box object references with horizontal orientation that are added as footer docked at the bottom of the Form.
 These footers can be reused across the forms.

-WidgetError (1102) is displayed, if any of the array elements are not type of hcl.ui.Box with horizontal orientation.
+WidgetError (1102) is displayed, if any of the array elements are not type of voltmx.ui.Box with horizontal orientation.

 Syntax